PepsiCo hikes prices by double digits for the 7th consecutive quarter and profits jump 14%

-PepsiCo's revenue rose 7% in the third quarter despite lower demand as the company continued to hike prices.
+Price hikes lifted PepsiCo's profits in the third quarter, but the company says those increases are likely to moderate in the coming year.

 Pepsi raised prices 11% in the July-September period, the seventh straight quarter that the Purchase, New York, company has increased prices by double-digits.
-Sales volumes fell 2.5%.
+The higher prices took a toll on demand, with sales volumes down 2.5%.

-PepsiCo has said its price hikes reflect the higher cost of ingredients like cooking oil.
+PepsiCo said some of that volume decline is strategic.
+The company said it has been shrinking package sizes to meet consumer demand for convenience and portion control.

-The company says it's attracting customers with new items, like Doritos Spicy Pineapple Jalapeno chips, and advertising, which is lifting brands like Gatorade.
+“Units are growing much faster than volume,” PepsiCo Chairman and CEO Ramon Laguarta said Tuesday in a conference call with investors.

 Sales volumes in Europe were flat.
 Sales volumes in Latin America dropped 5%.